ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 ## Verify deployment

 Deployment can take several minutes.
-Use `kubectl get pod` to verify the deployment.
+Use `kubectl get pod -n tigergraph` to verify the deployment.
 An example output is

 ```
 NAME              READY   STATUS    RESTARTS   AGE